StackVista/stackstate-docs/configure/health/send-health-data.md

 StackState can synchronize health information from your own data sources either via HTTP or the [StackState CLI](../../setup/installation/cli-install.md).

-## Send telemetry over HTTP
+## Receiver API

-The Stackstate receiver API accepts health data next to telemetry and topology, the receiver API is hosted at:
+The StackState Receiver API accepts health data next to telemetry and topology in a common JSON object, the receiver API is hosted at:

 ```text
 https://<baseUrl>:<receiverPort>/stsAgent/intake?api_key=<API_KEY>